slowernews/hamster-system/README.md

         Example: $curriculum+1.1.2

 ===
-####How to navigate through my documents:
+####How to navigate through your documents:

 - you only need 2 *permanent shortcuts* to navigate your documents:

         Shortcut to {inbox}
         Shortcut to {current}

-        If you use it often (in theory you don't - they are archived projects):
+        If you use it often (in theory you don't, they are archived projects):
         Shortcut to {archive}

 - and some *temporary shortcuts* to specific folders that you use a lot: